fadhlillah2/simulation-systems-application/README.md

 ```sh
 docker compose up --build
 ```
-Open your browser and visit `http://localhost:8080`
+Finally, wait the process till success and open your browser and visit `http://localhost:8080`.
+But, if you don't have docker, continue the next steps below.

 3. Install Maven dependencies
 ```sh